A

 Cold Work The hardening and embrittlement of a metal by repeated flexing action.

-Color-Code A color system for circuit idenification by use of solid colors, tracers, braids, surface printing, etc.
+Color-Code A color system for circuit identification by use of solid colors, tracers, braids, surface printing, etc.

 Composite Cable A multi-conductor cable containing two or more types of components.

-Compound An insulating, semi-conducting, or jackting material made by mixing two or more ingredients.
+Compound An insulating, semi-conducting, or jacketing material made by mixing two or more ingredients.

 Compounding The mixing together of two or more different materials to make one material.